Venice, view of the Ca’ Pesaro Museum on the Grand Canal. Photo © Riccardo Bianchini / Inexhibit.

 15th Venice Architecture Biennale | Peru

-15th Venice Architecture Biennale | Thai Pavilion
+15th Venice Architecture Biennale | Thailand Pavilion

 15th Venice Architecture Biennale | Poland

-15th Venice Architecture Biennale | Spain
+Spain | 15th Venice Architecture Biennale

 British Pavilion – Venice Architecture Biennale 2016

-Denmark’s architectural wunderkammer – 15th Venice Biennale
+Denmark’s Architectural Wunderkammer – 15th Venice Architecture Biennale

 Taking Care.
 Italy at the 15th Venice Architecture Biennale